mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

 environmental protection which limits the use of transportation outside the cities.

 The kind of transportation used will change the flavour of a world.
 As a rule, mass transport and heavy goods movement are based on cost-efficiency rather than technical capability, so even an advanced world might have railroads and seagoing ships plying between its cities.
 However, gravitic technology is likely to push out other forms of transportation sooner or later.
-A high- tech world (TL10 or above) might use orbital craft to move cargo between the orbital port and downports at the major cities, with no need for roads or other ground links between them.
+A high-tech world (TL10 or above) might use orbital craft to move cargo between the orbital port and downports at the major cities, with no need for roads or other ground links between them.
 Within cities there may be light